ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/100-break.md

 ## About the Future

 From now on, in order to make it more practical, we will go into more detail in each part.
-With that, the initial source code for each part after this will start from the state of the "Minimal Example" part.
 I will explain a little about what to do and how to proceed (policy) for each part.

 ### What to do